The Three Gods

 My father jabbed me sharply in the ribs, and I quickly turned my eyes away from the strange man and back to my liturgy.

-When the service was done, my father fixed me with a stern look, which was just as frightening now that I stood an inch taller than him as it had been when I was a small girl.
+When the service was done, my father fixed me with a stern look, which was just as frightening now that I stood an inch taller than him than it had been when I was a small girl.

 “I expect you to pay closer attention to tomorrow’s service.
 Go to the carriage and wait for me; I have some business to discuss with the priest.”